wabkur/binary_trees/README.md

-function that creates a binary tree node
+function that counts the leaves in a binary tree